steinelp/esphome_gree_ac/README.md

 My fork currently differs from the original code in the following ways:

-1) fix the fan mode
+1) I fixed the fan mode, mine works now for Daizuki/TGM AC's.
-2) Fix dropping of commands
+2) I fixed the dropping of commands
-3) Fix rejecting of commands
+3) I fixed the rejection of commands
 4) I implemented a silent mode (no beeping).

 It's now compatible with GRJWB04-J / Cs532ae wifi modules